AdobeDocs/commerce-operations.en/help/configuration/security/xframe-options.md

 The `X-Frame-Options` header enables you to specify whether or not a browser should be allowed to render a page in a `<frame>`, `<iframe>`, or `<object>` as follows:

 - `DENY`: Page cannot be displayed in a frame.
-- `SAMEORIGIN`: (The default Magento setting.)
-Page can be displayed only in a frame on the same origin as the page itself.
+- `SAMEORIGIN`: (default) Page can be displayed only in a frame on the same origin as the page itself.

 >[!WARNING]
 >